Hasanpaşa Gasworks: Redevelopment project

 After the gasworks closed down, its land was used by the İETT as warehouse, garage, wrecking yard, garbage dump and coal storage.
 In 1994, it was decided to dismantle the remaining parts of the structure.
 The demolition was prevented as a result of the resistance of the residents and the support of non-governmental organizations.
 The gasworks was declared a protected area.

 The non-profit organization "Gazhane Çevre Gönüllüleri" ("Gasworks Environmental Volunteers") started to organize in 1996, and turned into a cooperative in 1998.
 The volunteers requested to transform the gasworks into a cultural center.
 Eight festivals were held at the site until 2009.
 The free-of-charge festivals consisted of exhibitions, music concerts, dance and theatre shows.

 A restoration project was prepared by Istanbul Technical University (İTÜ) between 1998 and 2001.
-After approval of the project by the Conservation Board şn 2014, Istanbul Netropolitan Municipality issued invitations for tender on 8 January the same year.
+After approval of the project by the Conservation Board in 2014, Istanbul Metropolitan Municipality issued invitations for tender on 8 January the same year.
 Responsible for the supervision and direction of the project was the History of Architecture and Restoration Deportment at İTÜ's Faculty of Architecture.

 The renovation works started on 7 March 2014 and were completed in 2021 with two years delay.